Philip Kotler: Views about marketing

-"the organization's marketing task is to determine the needs, wants and interests of target markets and to achieve the desired results more effectively and efficiently than competitors, in a way that preserves or enhances the consumer's or society's well-being."

-He links the profit motive to the satisfaction of consumer wants and society's well-being.
-In order to market effectively, Kotler believes the marketing purpose of elevating consumer well-being has to be put at the heart of company strategy and be practiced by all managers.

-In 2003, the Financial Times cited Kotler's three major contributions to marketing and to management:
+In 2003, the Financial Times described Kotler's three contributions to marketing and to management:

 First, he has done more than any other writer or scholar to promote the importance of marketing, transforming it from a peripheral activity, bolted on to the more "important" work of production.
 Second, he continued a trend started by Peter Drucker, shifting emphasis away from price and distribution to a greater focus on meeting customers' needs and on the benefits received from a product or service.
 Third, he has broadened the concept of marketing from more selling to a general process of communication and exchange, and has shown how marketing can be extended and applied to charities, museums, performing arts organizations, political parties and many other non-commercial situations.

 Kotler argued for "broadening the field of marketing" to cover not only commercial operations but also the operations of non-profit organizations and government agencies.
 He held that marketing can be applied not only to products, services, and experiences, but also to causes, ideas, persons, and places.
 Thus a museum needs the marketing skills of Product, Price, Place, and Promotion (the 4P's) if it is to be successful in attracting visitors, donors, staff members, and public support.
 Kotler and Gerald Zaltman created the field of social marketing, which applies marketing theory to influence behavior change that would benefit consumers, their peers, and society as a whole.
 Kotler and Sidney Levy developed the idea of demarketing, which organizations must employ to reduce overall or selective demand when demand is too high.
 Thus, when water is in short supply, the government needs to persuade various water consumers to reduce water usage so that enough water will be available for essential uses.
 In 2018, Christian Sarkar and Kotler began promoting brand activism, the idea that businesses must go beyond Corporate Social Responsibility to tackle the world's most urgent problems.

+In 2021 Kotler launched the Regenerative Marketing Institute with Christian Sarkar and Enrico Foglia.
+The Institute promotes the practice of regeneration of the Common Good in institutions, businesses, and communities.
+In 2023, Kotler co-authored Regeneration: The Future of Community in a Permacrisis World, with Sarkar and Foglia.